sagardampba2022w/Knowledge_Assistant/README.md

 > **Link to Cosine Similarity Code**: [Cosine Similarity Evaluation Notebook](https://github.com/sagardampba2022w/Research_Knowledge_base_Assistant/blob/main/Evaluation/LLM%20Evaluation/Offline_RAG_Eval.ipynb)

-These metrics provide insight into how closely the generated responses matched the context retrieved by the RAG search in terms of cosine similarity.
+---

 2. **LLM as a Judge (Relevance)**: This evaluation method was split into two distinct processes:

 - **AQA (Answer + Question Answer)**: In this approach, the original QA pair along with the LLM-generated answer were passed to another LLM (GPT-4o-mini) to evaluate the relevance of the response.
 - **QA (Question + Answer)**: In this approach, only the question and the LLM-generated answer were passed to the judge, without the original answer, for relevance evaluation.

 - **LLMs Tested**:
   - OpenAI GPT-4o
   - OpenAI GPT-3.5
   - LLaMA 8B
   - LLaMA 70B

 ##### AQA Evaluation (LLM Answer + Original Question Answer)